 About Dr. Spang

-Dr. Robert Spang is a board-eligible orthopedic surgeon with fellowship training in both advanced shoulder reconstruction and sports medicine.
+Dr. Robert Spang is a board-certified orthopedic surgeon with fellowship training in both advanced shoulder reconstruction and sports medicine.
 He treats any and all conditions related to the shoulder, knee, and sports medicine.
 Special interests in the shoulder include arthroscopic reconstruction, rotator cuff repair, instability, biceps injuries, and total shoulder replacement.
 Special interests in the knee include arthroscopy, ligament reconstruction, meniscal injury, cartilage repair, patellofemoral disorders, joint preservation, and partial and total knee replacements.

 Dr. Spang grew up nearby in Wakefield as the oldest of four siblings.
 He attended Phillips Academy in Andover on a Phelps athletic and academic scholarship and played football, hockey, and baseball.
 His education continued at Harvard University, where he graduated cum laude with a degree in molecular and cellular biology.
 He studied Russian and Spanish, published cancer-related research, and played rugby.